xmrminer01102018/VegaToolsNConfigs/README.md

 Four Vega GPUs per motherboard for XMR mining.
 Risers and extenders working with some motherboards.

-The limitations has been upgraded to 6 GPUs with risers.
+The limitations have been upgraded to 6 GPUs with risers.

+The limitations have been upgraded to 8 GPUs with Colorful's motherboard without risers.

 Contact(s)